Series · Terraform Agents · Chapter 7

 echo "${sls_user_id}::${sls_machine_group}" > /etc/ilogtail/user_log_config.json

-The Logtail config — what files to tail, how to parse them — is a Terraform resource:
+The Logtail config — what files to tail and how to parse them — is a Terraform resource:

 1